First Lady Jill Biden visiting Twentynine Palms Military Base Wednesday

-First Lady Jill Biden is expected Wednesday at the Marine Corps Air Ground Combat Center in Twentynine Palms.
+First Lady Jill Biden is visiting the Marine Corps Air Ground Combat Center in Twentynine Palms Wednesday morning.

 On Tuesday she visited Joint Base Lewis-McChord and Naval Air Station Whidbey Island in Washington.